knpuniversity/javascript/knpu/ep4-reactjs/success-messages.md

 No problem!
 We can use the native `setTimeout()` function to change the state *back* to empty after a few seconds.

 Go back to `RepLogApp`.
-Let's refactor things a bit first: create a new method called `setSuccessMessage` with a message argument.
+Let's refactor things first: create a new method called `setSuccessMessage` with a message argument.
 Inside, set the state.

-We're making this change so that we can re-use our cool success message feature easily in multiple places.
+We're making this change so that we can re-use our cool success message feature in the future.
 Above, instead of setting the `successMessage` in the object, use `this.setSuccessMessage()` and paste the text there.

 ## Watch out for Multiple Re-Renders

 But!
-There is a downside to this approach! *Every* time you change the state, React re-renders out component.
+There is a downside to what we just did! *Every* time you change the state, React re-renders our component.
 Thanks to this change, it's going to re-render once for this state and then *again* right after.
 That is *probably* not something you need to worry about.
 But, as your applications grow bigger and bigger and bigger, you *should* be aware when you're triggering your app to re-render.
 This is *especially* important because, when a component like `RepLogApp` re-renders, *all* of its children are *also* re-rendered, even if the props being passed to them don't change.
 And yes, there *are* ways to optimize this.
-But, for now, just be aware that re-rendering can be costly for performance.
-Then later, there *are* ways to optimize.
+But, for now, just be aware that re-rendering requires CPU.
+If you re-render a big app too often, it could slow down.
+But, there *are* ways to optimize.

 ## Clearing the Message with setTimeout()